-There are 33 days until Christmas.
+There is one month until Christmas.
 So, I am sure that you have been making your Christmas plans.

 If you’re already worried about Christmas…let me assure you that Christmas will be different this year.
 But, just because it is different it does not have to be crap!

 That’s why I am suggesting that you develop a Christmas Care Plan.

 A Christmas/Covid Care Plan is a plan for the Christmas season that helps us remember what is important to us.
 Ahead of time we can determine what activities will help us enjoy the season and how we will deal with disappointment, loss and the fatigue of COVID.

 Who should prepare one?

 Anyone can benefit from preparing the plan but it is especially helpful if:

 >You have lost loved ones in the last year and are wondering how to get through Christmas without them.